 This report provides a Transit Police statistical update of "Public Trust" complaints (Division 3) and "Service and Policy" complaints (Division 5) under the Police Act.
-Information for January - March 2023 is provided as well as trending comparison for the years 2018 to 2022.
-To summarize, in 2023 Q1, there were no Ordered Files.
+Information for January - September 2023 is provided as well as trending comparison for the years 2018 to 2022.
+In 2023 Q1-Q3, there was one "Ordered Investigation" file and four "Admissible Complaints", two of which remain active.
+One of the active Admissible Complaints will be investigated as a s.
+89 Review.
 Historically, we have grouped s.
 89 investigations with s.
 93 for the Police Board reports.
-The one Admissible complaint in 2023 Q1 remains active.